 Importantly, the combination of diabetes and renal impairment is associated with a higher risk of CV events and mortality than either co-morbidity alone,92,100 underlining the importance of CV prevention in these particularly vulnerable patients.

-Evidence suggests that NOACs are an effective treatment option in stroke prevention in patients with AF and diabetes.33,88,101-104 Subgroup analyses of the phase III trials and meta-analyses of these trials demonstrated that NOACs were at least as effective as warfarin in reducing the risk of stroke and offer a similar safety profile in patients with AF and diabetes .33,88,101-104 A subanalysis of patients with diabetes in the ARISTOTLE trial found that apixaban was associated with a 25% risk reduction of stroke/SE (HR 0.75, 95% CI: 0.53–1.05) and an 11% risk reduction of CV death (HR 0.89, 95% CI: 0.66–1.20) compared with warfarin.101 Major bleeding rates were similar for apixaban and warfarin in patients with diabetes.101 In a subanalysis of patients with diabetes in RE-LY, dabigatran 150 mg and dabigatran 110 mg were associated with 39% (HR 0.61, 95% CI: 0.41–0.91) and 26% (HR 0.74, 95% CI: 0.51–1.07) reductions in the risk of stroke/SE and 14% (HR 0.86, 95% CI: 0.65–1.13) and 19% (HR 0.81, 95% CI: 0.62–1.07) reductions in the risk of CV death, respectively.102 The risk of major bleeding was similar for both doses of dabigatran versus warfarin.102 In the prespecified subanalysis of ROCKET AF, rivaroxaban resulted in an 18% risk reduction of stroke/SE (HR 0.82, 95% CI: 0.63–1.08) and a 20% risk reduction (HR 0.80, 95% CI: 0.64–0.99) of CV death compared with warfarin, with no difference in the risk of major bleeding.
+Evidence suggests that NOACs are an effective treatment option in stroke prevention in patients with AF and diabetes.33,88,101-104 Subgroup analyses of the phase III trials and meta-analyses of these trials demonstrated that NOACs were at least as effective as warfarin in reducing the risk of stroke and offer a similar safety profile in patients with AF and diabetes (Table 1).33,88,101-104 A subanalysis of patients with diabetes in the ARISTOTLE trial found that apixaban was associated with a 25% risk reduction of stroke/SE (HR 0.75, 95% CI: 0.53–1.05) and an 11% risk reduction of CV death (HR 0.89, 95% CI: 0.66–1.20) compared with warfarin.101 Major bleeding rates were similar for apixaban and warfarin in patients with diabetes.101 In a subanalysis of patients with diabetes in RE-LY, dabigatran 150 mg and dabigatran 110 mg were associated with 39% (HR 0.61, 95% CI: 0.41–0.91) and 26% (HR 0.74, 95% CI: 0.51–1.07) reductions in the risk of stroke/SE and 14% (HR 0.86, 95% CI: 0.65–1.13) and 19% (HR 0.81, 95% CI: 0.62–1.07) reductions in the risk of CV death, respectively.102 The risk of major bleeding was similar for both doses of dabigatran versus warfarin.102 In the prespecified subanalysis of ROCKET AF, rivaroxaban resulted in an 18% risk reduction of stroke/SE (HR 0.82, 95% CI: 0.63–1.08) and a 20% risk reduction (HR 0.80, 95% CI: 0.64–0.99) of CV death compared with warfarin, with no difference in the risk of major bleeding.
 In the subanalysis of ENGAGE AF-TIMI 48 in patients with diabetes, high-dose edoxaban (60 mg once daily) was similarly effective to warfarin in reducing the risk of stroke/SE (HR 0.93, 95% CI: 0.71–1.23) and reduced the risk of major bleeding (HR 0.79, 95% CI: 0.65–0.96).104

-The benefit of NOACs versus VKAs in patients with AF and diabetes was further confirmed by RWE studies (Fig. 5).78,105,106 Large retrospective analyses of US claims data showed that rivaroxaban was equally as effective as warfarin in reducing the risk of stroke/SE105 and more effective than warfarin in reducing major adverse CV events (MACE) and major adverse limb events, with no difference in major bleeding.106 In a retrospective analysis using German claims data, rivaroxaban, apixaban and edoxaban were found to have a similar risk of stroke/SE compared with phenprocoumon, and a numerical benefit over phenprocoumon in the risk of ICH.78 Considering the high risk of renal impairment in patients with diabetes, studies also investigated the effect of NOACs on renal function in patients with AF and diabetes.
-In these retrospective database analyses, NOACs were associated with a lower risk of adverse renal events versus phenprocoumon78 or warfarin,80 confirming the nephroprotective effect of NOACs in patients with AF and diabetes.
+The benefit of NOACs versus VKAs in patients with AF and diabetes seen in phase III trials was further supported by RWE studies (Fig. 5).78,105,106 Large retrospective analyses of US claims data showed that rivaroxaban was equally as effective as warfarin in reducing the risk of stroke/SE105 and more effective than warfarin in reducing major adverse CV events (MACE) and major adverse limb events, with no difference in major bleeding.106 In a retrospective analysis using German claims data, rivaroxaban, apixaban and edoxaban were found to have a similar risk of stroke/SE compared with phenprocoumon, and a numerical benefit over phenprocoumon in the risk of ICH.78 Considering the high risk of renal impairment in patients with diabetes, studies also investigated the effect of NOACs on renal function in patients with AF and diabetes.
+In these retrospective database analyses, NOACs were associated with a lower risk of adverse renal events versus phenprocoumon78 or warfarin,80 supporting the nephroprotective effect of NOACs in patients with AF and diabetes.

 Stroke Risk and NOAC Dosing